cfrefah/tail.select/README.md

 #### searchMarked
 `bool`<br />
 This option will 'mark' the search term on the respective option test within the given results.

+#### csvOutput
+`bool`<br />
+This option will add a hidden input field, which takes over the name attribute of the source select field and contains the selected values - separated with the option separator defined in `csvSeparator`.

+#### csvSeparator
+`string`<br />
+This option defines the separator, which is used for the option `csvOutput`.

 #### hideSelect
 `bool`<br />